avery-gfs/Game-Design-and-Development/notes/gameLab.md

 mario.setAnimation("happy_mario");
 ```

 _**Note**: sometimes, if a variable name is wrong, Code.org will suggest that you need to wrap it in quotes.
-This suggestion is almost always wrong.
-You don't need to add quotes; you just need to make sure that the variable name you are using matches an actual variable in your program._
+This suggestion is wrong. **You don't need to add quotes!** You just need to make sure that the variable name you are using matches an actual variable in your program._

 ### Multiple draw functions